Monica Baskin: Research and career

-Baskin is a psychologist who investigates the physical and mental health of minorities.
-Her research considers how lifestyle impacts medical outcomes, and how behavioural interventions can help to mitigate health disparities.
+Baskin's research focuses on behavioral medicine, cancer prevention and early detection, obesity, and community-engaged approaches to improving health outcomes and eliminating health disparities.
+Her work examines how social, behavioral, and environmental factors influence health outcomes and how community-based interventions can improve health outcomes for all.

+In the early stages of her career, Baskin investigated behavioral and psychological factors related to chronic disease prevention, including obesity and health behaviors.
+Her research contributed to understanding obesity prevalence and the role of behavioral interventions in improving health outcomes among diverse populations.

+In 2005, Baskin co-authored a review examining the prevalence of obesity in the United States and factors contributing to obesity trends.
+Her later work expanded into community-based health promotion, including research on faith-based interventions as a strategy for addressing health disparities.
+In 2007, she co-authored "Church-Based Health Promotion Interventions: Evidence and Lessons Learned," which examined the effectiveness of partnerships between researchers and faith communities to promote health behaviors.

 In 2013 Baskin coordinated the report "PLACE MATTERS for Health in Jefferson County, Alabama: The Status of Health Equity on the 50th Anniversary of the Civil Rights Movement in Birmingham, Alabama".
 The report was released fifty years after the protests in Birmingham marking when the Jim Crow laws were overruled.
 The report collected information of life expectancy, infant mortality and access to healthy food in various areas across the county, and studied how they depended on the demographics of the communities (including ethnicity and socioeconomic status).
 She identified that Black mothers in Jefferson County were 2.5 times more likely to die during child birth as white mothers, and that Black households in Jefferson County had annual incomes $22,000 below the federal poverty guideline.
 The report made a series of recommendations, including funding early childhood education programmes, implementing financial programmes to provide healthy food in poor neighbourhoods and expanding Medicaid.

 In 2015 Baskin was awarded an National Cancer Institute grant to develop strategies to prevent obesity in African American women.
 Her research has shown the close relationships between cancer and obesity, and identified that African American women are most at risk.

-Baskin is Chair of the Jefferson County Collaborative for Health Equity, an organisation which looks to eliminate health disparities through public policy.
-In 2020 she was elected President of the Society of Behavioral Medicine.